jpetays/StartUnityBuild/README.md

 Supported platforms are Android, WebGL, Win64.

 Supported third party integrations are: GameAnalytics.

+**Note** that git workspace should be clean before doing any builds. `Git pull` requires this to work!
+_You can keep files in stash but for simplicity it is better to have empty stash as well._

 Workflow goes in following steps:
 * **① Git pull** to update local project folder to latest from version control.